 The Polk Parkway (designated SR 570) is a 25-mile limited-access expressway in Polk County.
 The facility, which was completed in December 1999, provides a beltway around the southern and eastern perimeters of the City of Lakeland.
 Initially, the heavier traffic volumes on the western and central sections of the facility required four lanes while the lighter traffic volumes on the eastern side of Lakeland were served by two lanes.
 In November 2011, the facility added a new full interchange at Pace Road and widened the roadway to four lanes from Pace Road to the I-4 interchange.
-Currently, Turnpike management is planning on widening the remaining two lanes to four lanes, from CR 546 / Old Dixie Highway to Pace Road.
-This planned widening includes the construction of a full interchange at Braddock Road that tolls the to/from north traffic and is scheduled to be open to traffic in FY 2024.
-Conversion of the Polk Parkway to AET is also expected to be completed in FY 2024.
+The two lane section of Polk Parkway is currently being widened from CR 546 / Old Dixie Highway to Pace Road.
+This planned widening includes the construction of a full interchange at Braddock Road with tolls to/from north and is scheduled to be open to traffic in FY 2025.
+Conversion of the Polk Parkway to AET is expected to be completed towards the end of FY 2023.
 As such, only SunPass® or TOLL-BY-PLATE® will be accepted for toll payment at that time.